Board of Directors

 Former Board Members

-Nicole McCarthy, Member at Large
+Nicole McCarthy, Former Member at Large

 Kendra McCuine, Former Member at Large & Secretary